 After the teleportation, Seth and Veronica, an ambitious journalist looking for a scoop, make love until exhaustion and satisfaction of the young woman’s insatiable lust for his secreted fluids.
 A long traveling reunites the telepods and the couple’s lovemaking, maliciously linking pleasure to transmutation, organic fusion to sexual prowess; flesh and technology, desire and monstrosity are entangled in a grotesque and yet terrifying metamorphosis.

 Sexual appetite is only one of the many variations of bestiality awakened by the flesh.
-But Seth’s incredible sexual endurance cannot last forever; his body starts to decompose while his ears, nails, and teeth abandon ship as if they were cheap artificial prostheses.
+But Seth’s incredible sexual endurance cannot last forever; his body starts to decompose while his ears, nails, and teeth abandon ship like cheap artificial prostheses.
 As Veronica had eerily predicted, the attraction for flesh quickly turns to insanity while pleasure and excitement are polluted by morbid delusions when we realize Seth keeps his unfaithful body parts like holy relics.

 Kafka also skilfully mixes voracity and putrefaction and goes to great lengths to describe Gregor’s habits, meals, and looks; he painfully depicts the suffering caused by the mere act of moving.
 Meanwhile, his family tries to get rid of the idea that this “enormous brown stain” is actually their own son or brother.
 To keep him confined to his room, his father enthusiastically throws apples which, after getting stuck in his flesh, will start rotting the same way Gregor rots in his quarantined room.